ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 - `NATURAL_ANGLE`: Natural angle of the beam as it enters the blockhouse
 - `HAS_HEIGHT2`: Whether the sample stack has a second height stage (`True`/`False` only)

+Also for the OPI we need constants:

+- `OPI`: Value is the directory names in which the OPI link panels are stored.
+E.g. on CRISP this is set to CRISP and the pnales are in `<GUI OPIs>\resources\reflectometry\crisp`.
+This allows for different instruments and configs to have different front panels.

 ### Arguments

 #### Required: